SuperTails/SuperTails.github.io/content/riscvcraft/index.md

 summary = "Booting an OS where an OS should not be booted."

 [extra.image]
-path = "projects/robobuggy/rolls.jpg"
+path = "riscvcraft/gdb.png"
-alt = "robobuggy"
+alt = "riscvcraft"
 visible_in_main = true
 +++